Grevillea humifusa

 Grevillea humifusa, commonly known as spreading grevillea, is a species of flowering plant in the family Proteaceae and is endemic to a restricted area of the south-west of Western Australia.
-It is a prostrate shrub with long, trailing stems, divided lives with linear lobes and clusters of pink to pale red and cream-coloured flowers with a reddish, yellow-tipped style.
+It is a prostrate shrub with long, trailing stems, divided leaves with linear lobes and clusters of pink to pale red and cream-coloured flowers with a reddish, yellow-tipped style.

 Description

 Grevillea humifusa is a prostrate shrub with trailing stems typically up to 3 m long, its branchlets with long, soft hairs.
 Its leaves are divided, 15–20 mm long with linear lobes 5–10 mm long and about 0.5 mm wide, the edges rolled under.
 The flowers are arranged in clusters of twelve to thirty on a silky-to woolly-hairy rachis 8–15 mm long.
 The flowers are pink to pale red and cream-coloured, the style pink, red or orange with a yellow tip, the pistil 22–24 mm long.
 Flowering occurs from September to November and the fruit is an oblong follicle 12–15 mm long.